Package

 | HELP | The help files |

-| NLS\%PKGNAME% | Optional localizations (NLS language files) of the package |
+| NLS\%PKGNAME% | Optional localizations (NLS language files) of the

 | SOURCE\%PKGNAME% | The complete source code (when installed) with each package having its own directory |

 Packages should only include subdirectories of the install target.
-For example,
+For

-to after installation using the %DOSDIR% variable.
+be referred to after installation using the %DOSDIR% variable.

 Programs that are not part of the core FreeDOS system (such as third party applications or games), can also be packaged using the same format described above, although they will probably need to have all files in their own directory most of the time.
 For example, for a package FOO containing a program that is not part of the FreeDOS core, we might have a package with the following structure: